 Provolone cheese is a favorite mozzarella cheese substitute, even though the two flavors do not match perfectly.
 It is a nice change of pace and adds flavor to your recipe.

-Mozzarella cheese can be served fresh or slightly aged, while provolone is always aged.
+Mozzarella cheese can be served fresh or slightly aged, while provolone is always aged (for more information on Provolone, check out our guide here).
 Provolone is sweet and buttery, but also a bit tangy.
 Younger provolone (aged less than 4 months) is a bit milder and sweeter than older provolone.

 Because of the stronger taste of provolone, it is best used as a substitute for ‘aged mozzarella’, which has been aged for 2-4 weeks.
 This mozzarella has less moisture, a more developed flavor, and a bit of sourness.